Security, Governance and Privacy for the Modern Data Warehouse, Part 1

 Let’s start with a series of key questions that will help determine how secure the data in your cloud data warehouse really is.
-The critical database security features described below and summarized in the diagram on the right are all standard features of the Actian Avalanche™ hybrid-cloud data warehouse platform.
+The critical database security features described below and summarized in the diagram on the right are all standard features of the Actian Data Platform.

 Database Security Questions:

 At a minimum, a cloud data warehouse should require users to authenticate their identity using a unique login ID and password.
 Single sign-on (SSO) using Oauth allows a user to log into multiple independent software systems with one ID and password.
 Data warehouse support for SSO helps eliminate password fatigue for users and, more importantly, it can help you ensure that your organization’s identity policies are extended to protect your data warehouse.
 For added authentication protection, you can leverage your identity provider (IdP) to use multifactor authentication (MFA).
 This adds an extra level of security by requiring multiple methods of authentication (such as a password and a one-time numeric code sent via SMS to a known mobile phone number) before allowing a user to access the data warehouse.

 The answer better not be “everything”.
 Your data warehouse should have access control features that limit who can read, write to, and update different data in the warehouse.